Abdulhadi360-tech/PostgreSQL_CRUD/README.md

 ### 🔹 `controller/`
 Contains:
-- `routerMethod.js` — the logic for each CRUD route (GET, POST, PUT, DELETE) it contain a try and catch block for error handling.
+- `routerMethod.js` — the logic for each CRUD route (GET, POST, PUT, DELETE) and a try and catch block for error handling.
 - `db.js` — handles PostgreSQL database connection setup

 ### 🔹 `middleware/`